Piping shrike: Identification of the bird

-The original reports state that the Piping Shrike is the Australian Magpie, and government sources specify the subspecies as the White-backed Magpie (Gymnorhina tibicen leuconota).
-The range of the subspecies (Gymnorhina tibicen telonocua) of the Australian Magpie is almost entirely confined to South Australia.
-The common name for Gymnorhina tibicen leuconota is the White-backed Magpie.
-The name Piping Shrike is rarely found in current bird books, but it remains as an occasionally used local name for the bird because of the continuous history of the name as the bird on the state flag of South Australia.
+The original reports state that the piping shrike is the Australian magpie, and government sources specify the subspecies as the white-backed magpie (Gymnorhina tibicen leuconota).
+The range of the subspecies (Gymnorhina tibicen telonocua) of the Australian magpie is almost entirely confined to South Australia.
+The common name for Gymnorhina tibicen leuconota is the white-backed magpie.
+The name piping shrike is rarely found in current bird books, but it remains as an occasionally used local name for the bird because of the continuous history of the name as the bird on the state flag of South Australia.

-The following words, endorsed by Professor Gisela Kaplan, an eminent Australian authority on the Australian Magpie, explain why there has been some confusion over the identity. ‘--- Confusion has arisen about the state emblem because it is easy to think one is viewing the front of the bird.
-Once one realises that one is viewing the back of the bird, one can see all the distinguishing features of the White-backed Magpie.
-The bird on the SA State Flag is without doubt a White-backed Magpie.”

 The name for the bird which appears in Governor Tennyson's handwriting on the back original painting is “Australian piping shrike”.
-As Professor Kaplan confirmed, the bird is clearly a White-backed Magpie, so this leaves no doubt about the identity of the piping shrike.

-The connection of this bird to the name Piping Shrike can be seen in this early observation by explorer Charles Sturt in the 1840s:
+The connection of this bird to the name piping shrike can be seen in this early observation by explorer Charles Sturt in the 1840s:

 "GYMNORHINA LEUCONOTA GOULD., The White-backed Crow Shrike.
 This bird is somewhat larger than, and very much resembles a magpie, but the proportion of white is greater, and there is no metallic or varied tint on the black feathers as on the European bird.
 In South Australia it is a winter bird, and his clear fine note was always the most heard on the coldest morning, as if that temperature best suited him.
 All the species of this genus are easily domesticated, and learn to pipe tunes.
 They are mischievous birds about a house, but are useful in a garden.
 I had one that ranged the fields to a great distance round the house, but always returned to sleep in it."
 Note: This observation is comparing the White Backed Crow Shrike (earlier name for the White Backed Magpie) to the Eurasian Magpie known to the early English colonists.